morethantesting/morethantesting.github.io/blog/_posts/2018-10-24-lessons-learned-as-qa-lead-in-a-startup.markdown

 * * *

-So here we are with 5 lessons learned as QA Lead in a startup:
+So here we are with 5 lessons learned as a QA Lead in a startup:

   1. The best way to start is to **start over**.
   2. The first thing to take is to **take** **ownership**.